MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

       ![Query ID](../images/wpa/use/pbi-wpa-query-id.png)

-     3. Repeat these steps to add another query ID.
-You can add up to two queries at a time.
+     3. You can add up to two queries at a time by adding two query IDs, separated by a comma.
+When two queries are added at the same time, they are combined into a single table in Power BI.

 5. In **Schema Type**, you can optionally select one of the following: